Explore Grades 1–8

 At the Waldorf School of Lexington, teacher looping is a long-standing aspect of our program.
 Our teachers spend multiple years with students—an important factor in student progress over time, building trusting relationships that nurture academic success.
 Every morning for Main Lesson, students are welcomed by their Class Teacher with a handshake.
 This individual leads the students through their first through fifth grade journey.
 As the class embarks on their middle school years, they transition to a specialized middle school class teacher, a teacher who will teach the class from sixth through eighth grade.
 This transition distinguishes the middle school years as a coherent, distinct program—one that is designed intentionally for both the pedagogical and social needs of students in adolescence—a unique and potent developmental stage.

 Waldorf Class Teachers are generalists—they are academics, storytellers, musicians, artists and actors.
-They teach the first two-hour lesson block of the day, Main Lesson, covering the humanities, geography and science.
+They teach the first two-hour lesson block of the day, Main Lesson, covering reading, English, the humanities, geography, math, and science.
 The Class Teacher, in collaboration with the Student Services Department (SSD) and Subject Specialist Teachers, is responsible for students’ overall academic and social development.
-The work of Class Teachers is parallel to the work of Subject Specialist Teachers who teach Spanish, Mandarin, math, reading, English, music, movement, Eurythmy, handwork, woodwork, and athletics.
+The work of Class Teachers is parallel to the work of Subject Specialist Teachers who teach Spanish, Mandarin, math, music, movement, Eurythmy, handwork, woodwork, and athletics.
 The Student Support Department works closely with the team of teachers to serve each student’s learning needs.

 Our teachers hold a variety of degrees and licensure.
 WSL works closely to ensure our faculty receive both professional development and Waldorf teacher training to meet the students’ needs and their professional goals and aspirations.